open-contracting/standard-development-handbook/docs/extensions/index.md

 # Extensions

+An OCDS release or record package may declare one or more extensions.
+Extensions can add to the schema, add new codelists, or add entries to existing codelists.

+* **Core extensions** are maintained as part of the standard governance process.
+* A directory of **community extensions** is maintained to allow users to discover common properties and data models they may wish to use for additional data;
+* Publishers may declare their own **local extensions** to suppress validation warnings about additional fields or codelist values in their data, and to document additional fields in their data.

+In addition, a collection of extensions may be packaged together as an **OCDS profile**.
+When used as part of a profile, extensions may additionally: remove scheme elements and codelist entries.

+The structure of an extension is documented via the [standard extension template](https://github.com/open-contracting/standard_extension_template/blob/master/README.md).

 ## When to create a *core* extension

 * An extension can be authored to limit 'scope creep' of the core standard, especially in cases where we lack implementation experience with the proposed changes.
 The extension may serve as a way to externalize the risk of permanent changes to the core standard.